saurabhnema27/Job-Portal/readme.md

     }
 ```
 ## Project Status
-Sprint's Completed are 1,2,3,5 Link are [SprintSheet](https://docs.google.com/spreadsheets/d/101pbjXLq-RwY5grtFKkkfy1BennR9mDhczc_ijpYtwk/edit#gid=1747869372) please have a correct access right to access it.

-Design's Link are [Design](https://xd.adobe.com/view/d7a01fc1-5266-4749-58a8-3e65c1703c0f-a191/) please have a correct access right to access it.

 Then find the updated Postman collection here [Postman](https://www.getpostman.com/collections/e850bbea48a108e42522) here you have the updated collection.

 ## Use Case